Fixing Time in Saint-Michel

 Pierre Wetzel has spent years refining this 19th-century process, working entirely with a large-format camera and mastering the subtle balance of materials and timing.
 His approach transforms a technical procedure into a moment of artistic exchange, revealing the tension between chance and control that defines the collodion process.

-Before and during the session, talking with Pierre offers a window into local creative life and the expertise of an artist deeply rooted in the city and its oldest neighborhood.
-You’ll leave with a tangible result: a single, irreplaceable plate created through an intimate, deliberate act.
+Before and during the session, talking with Pierre, who greets you like friends, offers a window into local creative life and the expertise of an artist deeply rooted in the city and its oldest neighborhood.

 What is the profile of the host?